Instrumentology

 The typical feature of the atraumatic surgical instruments is the design of the jaw.
 The unique serration and arrangement of the teeth makes the jaw of Cooley instruments so special.
 The single or double serration allows the tissue or organs to be injured as little as possible during surgery.
 There are different variations of jaw surfaces:

-Who created it?
+Who invented it?

 The surgeon with Heart: Denton A. Cooley - VITA: